HarvardEconCS/active-data-buying/README.txt

 $ python run.py

+Manually edit the file "run.py" to control how many trials, the parameters, etc.
 The first time you run it, downloads the MNIST training dataset to ./mldata/mnist-original.mat After running, writes the results to the file "plot.py".

 $ python plot.py

 visualizes the results.

 -----------------------------------------
 -- Overview of the files